We are not aware of most of our thoughts about our bodies. They live deep down, close to our idea of who we are at our core.

 You will start to realize that some of the thoughts you have about your body were formed decades ago.
-So maybe, "I weigh so much more than I weighed in high school," with logic becomes "We are supposed to gain weight as we age.
+So maybe, "I weigh so much more than I weighed in high school," with re-framing becomes "We are supposed to gain weight as we age.
 It is unreasonable to expect not to."

 External vs Internal Judgment

 I ask people to notice the type of thoughts they are having.
 Are you constantly mentioning the scale or a clothing size?
 Most women in Kardashian Culture focus on these numbers much more than serves them well, creating an obsession with external measurements.

 All women throughout human history, except for the last 50 years, had no idea how much they weighed.
 Bathroom scales only became a common fixture in people's bathrooms in the 1960s.
 Also, clothes throughout human history were made to fit a person's body.
 It is only recently that mass produced clothing made standard sizes necessary.
 But, the intention is the same, the clothes are supposed to fit your body, we aren't supposed to manipulate our bodies to fit into a clothing size.

 If these standards are not good for our wellbeing, they've outgrown their usefulness, and it is time to change the standard.
 We can take care of our own bodies without feeling badly that they don't fit into a number that doesn't mean anything about us.
 If we focus on nourishing our bodies well and getting exercise, we can go on living our lives without external measurements ruining it.